-If the Device is an ESME, the ‘Alert Payload’ fields shall be populated according to Section 7.2.9.
+If the Device is an ESME or HCALCS, the ‘Alert Payload’ fields shall be populated according to Section 7.2.9.

 If the Device is a GSME, the ‘Alert Payload’ fields shall be populated according to Section 7.2.10.

-In both cases, the Device shall:
+In the above cases, the Device shall:

 populate the Use Case Specific Additional Content with the concatenation